devesh-2002/java-dsa-practice/README.md

 # java-dsa-practice
-It contains some of questions which I have practiced for Java-DSA.
+It contains some of the questions which I have practiced for Java-DSA.